 One of those nutrients is calcium.
 As we age, our bones become more susceptible to fractures, so we need to make sure we’re getting enough calcium to keep them nice and strong.

-Another important nutrient is Vitamin D. Our bodies need Vitamin D to absorb that calcium we were just talking about.
-Unfortunately, a lot of us don’t get enough of it, so some of it also has to come from vitamin D-rich foods.
-So, in addition to spending some time outside soaking up some sunshine (with sunscreen, of course), we can also get Vitamin D from oily fish like salmon, tuna, and mackerel, as well as fortified milk and cereal.
+Some of it also has to come from vitamin D-rich foods.
+In addition to spending time outside soaking up some sun (with sunscreen, of course), we can also get vitamin D from fortified milk, oily fish like salmon and fresh produce like sunflower sprouts.

-Remember – a healthy diet isn’t just about getting enough of the good stuff, it’s also about avoiding the bad stuff.
-That means limiting our intake of unhealthy fats, processed foods, and too much sugar (which, let’s be real, is a tough one!).
-Instead, we should be opting for whole, nutrient-dense foods that will give our bodies the fuel they need to keep chugging along.
+Remember—a healthy diet isn’t just about getting enough of the good stuff, it’s also about avoiding the bad stuff.
+That means limiting your intake of unhealthy fats, processed foods and excess sugar (which, let’s be real, is a tough one!).

 5 Benefits of a Healthy Diet for Seniors